-This policy area concerns measures to get young people into work, to improve matching of jobseekers and job vacancies, labour market policy programmes, well-functioning unemployment insurance and the European Social Fund.
+Labour market policy aims to ensure that all those who are able have the possibility to take part in working life.
+The policy area also aims to create security and possibilities for transition in the labour market.
+This policy area includes measures to get young people into work, matching of jobseekers and job vacancies, labour market policy programmes, unemployment insurance and the European Social Fund.

 Responsible for labour market